-Has Kelly had any other legal issues?
+Has Kelly face any other legal issues?

 Kelly’s had many run-ins with the law over the years, including several lawsuits by women who have accused him of physical and sexual abuse.

 It started when he married Aaliyah in 1994.
-At the time, Kelly was 27 and Aaliyah was just 15, even though the age of consent in Illinois is 16.
+At the time, Kelly was 27 and Aaliyah was just 15; the legal age of consent in Illinois is 16.
 The couple reportedly lied about Aaliyah’s age on the wedding certificate (though Kelly later said Aaliyah lied to him about her age), and by 1995, the marriage was annulled.
 In 1997, Aaliyah filed a lawsuit to have the records officially expunged, and both Aaliyah and Kelly denied they were ever married.
 Aaliyah, whose first album Kelly produced, died in a plane crash in 2001.

 In 1998, Kelly was arrested on three misdemeanor charges of disorderly conduct in Chicago, including violating a noise ordinance.
 Prosecutors eventually dropped all charges.

 In 2001, Tracy Sampson, an intern at Epic Records, sued Kelly, claiming she was involved in an abusive sexual relationship with him when she was 17.
 She told the New York Post, “He often tried to control every aspect of my life, including who I would see and where I would go.”
 The case was eventually settled out of court for an undisclosed amount.